The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Key Area 1.2.4 – Staff development

-Ensuring staff across the school understand why reading for pleasure is important, building staff skill in supporting reading for pleasure initiatives.
+Ensuring staff across the school understand why reading for pleasure is important; having knowledge of research-informed principles / practices; building staff skill and experience in supporting reading for pleasure initiatives.

 Schools should support staff development by completing both of the below mandatory actions:

-Staff are using Scottish Book Trust resources to widen knowledge around reading for pleasure
+Staff are using Scottish Book Trust or other professional resources to widen knowledge around reading for pleasure

 Schools should extend staff development by completing the below three mandatory actions: